KENYKING/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is at the root of this project
+This is at the root of this project.